Refund & Cancellation Policy

 In-Person Courses:

 If you enroll in a class at American Safety Programs & Training, Inc. but need to withdraw for any reason, the first step is to send an email to the faculty members listed above in the "How to Withdraw" section.
-Your intent to withdraw from a class or cancel any IGW contract is not valid until this email is sent.
+Your intent to withdraw from a class and/or cancel any IGW contract is not valid until this email is sent.

 The total program cost is divided by the number of instructional weeks to determine the weekly rate.
 If a student withdraws after classes have begun, they are responsible for paying: